serenapaneri/exprob_ass3/README.md

 #### Python nodes
 There are two python nodes:

-- [**hints**](https://github.com/serenapaneri/exprob_ass3/tree/main/scripts/hints.py): In this node are handled the client of the ARMOR service, the hint subscriber, the complete service and the hypo_found service.
-This node is in charge of menaging the flow of hints recieved when the state_machine command to start the process.
+- [**hints**](https://github.com/serenapaneri/exprob_ass3/tree/main/scripts/hints.py): This node is in charge of menaging the flow of hints recieved when the state_machine commands to start the process.
 This node also evaluates, and in this case discard those, if the hints recieved are malformed.
 In this case of course the hints will not be uploaded in the ontology either.
 In the meanwhile the IDs of that hints recieved are stored and sent to the state machine.
 There is also the reasoner and the apply function, that are services provided by the ARMOR package, that allows to directly interact with the ontology, in order to apply changes and update the knowledge everytime a new hint is uploaded.